COVID-19 restrictions led to fewer sports injury hospitalisations in 2019–20

 Ms. Veld noted that while participation in sport contributes positively to a range of physical, mental, and social health outcomes, it does not come without risk of injury.

 The AIHW is seeking feedback on the National sports injury data strategy - Draft consultation report to better understand how injury is currently reported, and potential ways to improve data collection in community sport.
-Provide feedback on the draft report.

 The report does not cover emergency department presentations where a patient was treated without admission to hospital.